igormiktor/CARRTv2/notes/CARRT_PathFinder_Examples.md

 labels along the top and left edges.
 The key to the symbology on the map examples is as follows:

-- . = on open grid cell
+- . = an open grid cell
 - X = an obstructed grid cell
 - S = the start point (notionally CARRT's current location)
 - G = the goal point (notionally CARRT's "go to" destination)